Nov 22, 17 08:40 AM

 She explained most tourists do not know the cruelty elephants on these tours are subjected to in order to make them tame enough to give rides.

-Recent animal attack reports talk of a woman trying to kiss a snake in a zoo, which ended up with the Python sinking its teeth into her nose, pythons have no venom so just stitches were required.
+Recent attack reports talk of a woman trying to kiss a snake in a zoo, which ended up with the Python sinking its teeth into her nose, pythons have no venom so just stitches were required.

 Almost all Animal attacks can be avoided by you taking these simple precautions.